galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 The `-vv` switch indicates that we want the 2nd level of verbosity - it is a handy one to have if you want to see what is going on.
 The Ansible script will run and display what it's doing as it does.
 (Always a good idea to run it in a screen or something since networks are sometimes flaky!)

-Once the playbook has completed its run
+Once the playbook has completed its run we can access Galaxy on the machine we installed it on.
+The playbook has setup the Postgres database, Nginx proxy server, ProFTPD ftp server, Galaxy, and the necessary configurations.

 **Part 5 - Upgrade Galaxy**